MileHacker Logo

 Cultural Context & Ingredients

-The cuisine mainly rests on readily available staple crops like cassava (manioc), plantains, maize (corn), and rice, forming the base of nearly all meals served with savory sauces.
+The cuisine mainly rests on readily available staple crops like cassava (manioc), plantains, maize (corn), and grains of rice, forming the base of most meals served with savory sauces.
 Influences from neighboring Democratic The nation of Congo and Cameroon exist.

 Palm oil imparts a distinctive reddish hue and flavor.
 Groundnuts (peanuts) also offer fat and protein in rich sauces.
 Chili peppers provide heat, and other spices are used sparingly, highlighting natural flavors.
 Beef, chicken, bushmeat (with ethical considerations), and fish (especially from the Ubangi River) serve as protein sources.